torvalds/linux/Documentation/media/dvb-drivers/dvb-usb.rst

   2004-12-29

-  - after several days of struggling around bug of no returning URBs fixed.
+  - after several days of struggling around  of no returning URBs fixed.

   2004-12-26